-- 5.4.
+5.3.
 There will be no more than three adult salmonids in the anesthetic tank at a time.
-This assumes users can effectively track the length of time fish are in the anesthetic tank. - 5.5.
-There will be no more than two adult salmonids in the recovery tank at a time. - 5.6.
-Water in the recovery tank will be running continuously, allowing a constant exchange of water through the tank. - 5.7.
+This assumes users can effectively track the length of time fish are in the anesthetic tank.

+5.4.
+There will be no more than two adult salmonids in the recovery tank at a time.

+5.5.
+Water in the recovery tank will be running continuously, allowing a constant exchange of water through the tank.

+5.6.
 Personnel shall ensure fish are sampled as quickly as possible.
-It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - 5.8.
-Personnel shall ensure fish are fully recovered from anesthesia prior to release. - 5.9.
+It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank.

+5.7.
+Personnel shall ensure fish are fully recovered from anesthesia prior to release.

+5.8.
 If daily sampling is not to occur within 24 hours, the main ladder picket leads and downstream exit gate will be raised.
 The lab will be properly returned to bypass mode.

-Protocols for Adult Fish Trapping Operations Ice Harbor Dam
+Appendix G Protocols for Adult Fish Facility Trapping Operations at Ice Harbor Dam